 The pensions' triennial review was produced in 2019 with pensions costs for the next 3 years, largely unchanged to what are currently paid.
-Given the current volatility of financial markets with both Covid-19 and BREXIT on the horizon there will be potential balance sheet risks that will be reported as part of the annual accounts closedown process.
+Given the current volatility of financial markets with both Covid-19 and BREXIT on the horizon there will be potential revenue account and balance sheet risks that will be reported in the Medium Term financial Strategy 2023/24 (for any employer contribution rate changes) and the annual accounts closedown process in 2023/24.

-Based on our review of the governance framework, the following significant issues will be addressed in 2020/21:
+Based on our review of the governance framework, the following significant issues will be addressed in 2022/23: